bonitasoft/bonita-labs-doc/md/polling.md

 ### Polling errors

-When a polling execution fails, it can be seen in error on the BICI backend.
-By default it can be accessed on [http://localhost:8082/](http://localhost:8082/).
+When a polling execution fails, it can be seen in error in BICI Configuration Living Application.

-More information is available in the output logs on the BICI backend, either in the Standard output or in the log file `logs/bonita-bici.log`
+More information is available in the output logs on the BICI backend, either in the Standard output or in the log file `logs/bonita-ici.log`

 ### Deleted cases